 - Bitcoin’s (BTC) price fell 4% on moderate volume on Friday, following a 5% increase on Thursday.
 The largest cryptocurrency by market capitalization is now trading below $19,000 and is down 5% week over week.
 So far this year, bitcoin prices are down 61%.

-- Ether (ETH) fell 3%, also on moderate volume compared to its 20-day moving average.
-Ether prices are down 12% week over week, and 65% year to date.
+- Ether (ETH) fell 3%, also on moderate volume compared with its 20-day moving average.
+Ether prices are down 12% week over week and 65% year to date.
 Since the widely anticipated and successful Ethereum Merge, ETH prices are down approximately 20%.
 Ether supply has increased by 5,400 post-Merge, though supply would have likely increased by more than 105,000 ETH had it not occurred.
 So while the Merge has not been deflationary by textbook definition, it has slowed ETH’s inflation rate considerably.

 The CoinDesk Market Index (CMI), a broad-based market index that measures performance across a basket of cryptocurrencies, fell 2.79% on the day.